 All fees will be clearly noted on our website and through the LMS.
 Fees can be paid in the following methods:

 The decision to enrol in any training has to be the right decision for your career aspirations and hopes for the future.
 To assist you in making the right decision, we allow a 7 day cooling off period immediately after the completion of your enrolment.
+If you decide to cancel within this timeframe, you will receive a full refund of any fees paid.

 This period of time allows you to firm up your decision to enrol and complete the training.